MicrosoftDocs/cpp-docs/docs/c-runtime-library/unicode-the-wide-character-set.md

 ---
-title: "Unicode: The Wide-Character Set" ms.date: "11/04/2016"
+title: "Unicode: The Wide-Character Set"
+description: "An introduction to the Unicode wide character set in the Microsoft C runtime." ms.topic: "conceptual" ms.date: "11/04/2016"
 helpviewer_keywords: ["Unicode [C++], wide character set", "wide characters [C++], Unicode"] ms.assetid: b6a05a21-59a5-4d30-8c85-2dbe185f7a74